XAPATHEIA/Paragon/README.md

-# TODOListCLI
- Command line todo list using SQLite
+# Command Line To Do List using SQLite